 - Play.
 Not a video game or a phone app.
 Physically play.
 Move.
 Dance.
 Interestingly, the Irish jig and tap dancing have their roots in an early Saxon tradition called the "hop-egg."
 The purpose was to step among a dozen eggs as if walking the Stations of the Cross.
 This egg dance is likely the distant relative of hopscotch.

 The Council at Nicaea in 325 AD gave the Church a revised creed.
 The last line reads: "We look for the resurrection of the dead, and the life of the world to come."

 As Easter people, we don't have to look further than spring for an exclamation point to that affirmation.

-*Price is Minister of Spiritual Formation and Facilities Manager at Christ United Methodist Church in Franklin, TN.
+Mark Price is Minister of Spiritual Formation and Facilities Manager at Christ United Methodist Church in Franklin, Tennessee.